jonnonz1/nz-statute-book/acts/public/2011/legal-services-act-2011.md

   (a) an inquest held by a coroner for the purposes of Part 3 of the Coroners Act 2006; and (b) a hearing of the New Zealand Parole Board (other than one in a proceeding specified in section 6(c)﻿(i)) that concerns an offender and is a hearing at which a victim may appear as of right or with the Board's leave.
 (3) Paragraphs (o) and (p) of subsection (1) do not restrict any other paragraph of that subsection.
-(3A) Despite subsection (1), legal aid is only available in proceedings under the Care of Children Act 2004 that are to be heard and determined in a Family Court if—
+(3A) Despite subsection (1), legal aid is only available in proceedings under the Care of Children Act 2004 that are to be heard and determined in the Family Court if—
   (a) a lawyer is acting in the proceedings as permitted by any of the following sections of that Act:
     (i) section 7A(2); or
     (ii) section 7A(4)﻿(b)﻿(ii) or (iii); or